Azure/azure-batch-apps-python/samples/imagemagick_sample/README.rst

 	   page for compatible versions).
 	3. Install the PyTools (Python Tools for Visual Studio) plugin by going to 'Tools' > 'Extensions and Updates' and search for pytools.
-	4. Open the sample solution
+	4. Open the sample solution file.

-In order to run the sample, the BatchApps python package either needs to by installed into your python installation, or a virtual python development environment needs to be set up.
+In order to run the sample, the azure-batch-apps python package either needs to be installed into your python installation, or a virtual python development environment needs to be set up.
 To create such an environment:

 	1. Create a python environment by right-clicking 'Python Environments' in the Solution Explorer and 'Add Virtual Environment'.
-	2. Install the BatchApps Client python package, which can be done in several different ways.
+	2. Install the azure-batch-apps Client python package, which can be done in several different ways.

 		a.
 Right-click on your newly created python environment in the solution explorer.
 Click 'Install from requirements.txt'.
-		   Pip will use the requirements.txt provided with the project to install all necessary packages, including BatchApps Client.
+		   Pip will use the requirements.txt provided with the project to install all necessary packages, including azure-batch-apps.
 		b.
-Right-click on your newly created python environment in the solution explorer, click 'Install python package', type BatchAppsClient and click OK.
+Right-click on your newly created python environment in the solution explorer, click 'Install python package', type azure-batch-apps and click OK.
 		c.
-Open the cmd prompt and enter "C:\\Path\\To\\VS Python Environment\\Scripts\\activate.bat" to activate your environment.
+Open the cmd prompt and enter "C:\Path\To\VS Python Environment\Scripts\activate.bat" to activate your environment.
- 		   Then enter "C:\\Path\\To\\VS Python Environment\\Scripts\\pip.exe" install BatchAppsClient.
+ 		   Then enter "C:\Path\To\VS Python Environment\Scripts\pip.exe" install azure-batch-apps.
 		   After installation, deactivate the virtual environment using deactivate.bat